-Duckweed plants were grown under aseptic conditions on half-strength Hunter's medium (Posner 1967).
-For selective 13C labeling of plants, 1.4mM of δ -aminolevulinic acid, isotopically 13C labeled at carbon position 4 (4-ALA) (Cambridge Isotope Laboratories) was added to the duckweed growth medium (half-strength Hunter's medium, pH 4.8).
-Plants were grown on labelled medium, under continuous light (20 μEm-2s-1) at 25 °C. The medium was continuously bubbled with sterile air containing 5% CO2.
+Duckweed plants were grown under aseptic conditions on half-strength Hunter's medium (Posner 1967) under continuous light (20 μ Em-2s-1) at 25 °C. The medium was continuously bubbled with sterile air containing 5% CO2.
+For selective 13C labeling plants were exposed to δ-aminolevulinic acid (ALA, purchased from Cambridge Isotope Laboratories), isotopically 13C labeled at carbon position 4 (4-ALA) to a final concentration of 1.4 mM in half-strength Hunter's medium at pH 4.8.
 After 7 days, plants were harvested and used directly for sample preparation or frozen in liquid nitrogen and stored at -80 °C until use.
 The PSI complex containing ~110 Chl/P700 (PS1-110 particles) was prepared according the method described by Alia et al. (2004).